CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 ### 2 2 Insufficient network dimensioning

 If an IT network is not sufficiently sized, availability suffers.
 When planning networks, routes, server rooms or data centers, it is often the mistake to align the functional, capacitive or safety-related design exclusively to current requirements.
 It is overlooked that an expansion of the capacity of the network can be just as necessary by new requirements as z.
 Eg by changing technical standards.
-An extension of networks is only possible to the extent permitted by the existing, laid cables or the space available for additional cables.
+However, an extension of networks is only possible to the extent permitted by the existing cables laid or the space available for additional cables.

 ### 2 3 Insufficient documentation of the wiring